Palmitoylethanolamide (P.E.A) Capsules for Dogs & Cats

 Directions & Dosage

-Give according to your pet’s weight twice daily morning & night as close to 12 hours apart as possible, or as recommended by your animal healthcare professional.
-Can be given with or without food.
+Give twice daily (morning and evening) approximately 12 hours apart, or as recommended by your animal healthcare professional.

 Storage

-Store below 25 degrees Celsius.
-Keep in a cool dry place out of direct sunlight.
-Keep container tightly closed.
+Store below 25°C in a cool, dry place out of direct sunlight.

 The Science